The Grade II listed Old Bank has been vacant for several years

 NOMA has already delivered around 563,000 sq ft of new offices and created 5,300 jobs to date – just over a third of the original 15,000 jobs target planned when the project began just over a decade ago.

-NOMA has submitted plans to transform a historic Grade-II listed former bank into a 140,000 sq ft office scheme, with mixed ground-floor retail, leisure and co-working space.
+NOMA has submitted plans to transform a historic Grade-II listed former bank into a 140,000 sq ft office scheme (Parimatch has already announced its intention to rent a large premises), with mixed ground-floor retail, leisure and co-working space.

 The new scheme at the 20-acre mixed-use neighbourhood in Manchester city centre, could see a seven-storey extension built to the rear of the Old Bank, allowing the creation of 83,000 sq ft of high-quality office space spread over six floors, with the top floor benefiting from balcony access.